 Data were acquired in a single transverse image slice at the level of the basal nuclei along the largest diameter of the lateral ventricles in the sagittal plane.

-Figure 2: Echo timing diagram.
-Steady-state gradient echo timing diagram with spiral readout trajectory for intrinsic activation MRE (single shot).
+Figure 2: Timing of data acquisition for intrinsic activation MRE (single shot).

 Data analysis by wave profile fits